 DTG printing works 100% natural fibres such as cotton, bamboo or hemp.
-Almost all our garments are 100% cotton although some are 80% cotton 20% poly and all marle colours are 90% cotton 10% poly.
+Almost all our garments are 100% cotton although some are 80% cotton 20% poly and most marle colours are 85% cotton 15% poly.

-Will my print look better on certain t-shirts?
+Will my print look better on certain colour garments?

 How should I wash my garment?

 We suggest the following to ensure the prints longevity: Turn garment inside out.
-Wash in cold water.
+Wash in cold water. only.
 Warm iron inside out (if required).
 Don't dry in direct sunlight or in the dryer.
-You will receive garment care instructions with your delivery.
+You'll also receive garment care instructions with your delivery.

 Do you do bulk printing?

 Absolutely.
 As well as DTG for small runs and one-off's we also offer screen printing.
 The differences between DTG and screen printing is explained below.
 You can also check out our Bulk Orders info and pricing page and we'll get back to you with a price.

 What is the difference between DTG and screen printing?